-Prior to beginning clinical practica, all students are required to successfully pass a criminal background check and urine toxicology screening, which is performed by an external agency.
-Reports are sent confidentially to the School of Nursing.
+Prior to beginning clinical practicum all students are required to successfully pass a criminal background check and urine toxicology screening, which is performed by an external agency.
+Results are confidentially reported to Montclair State University School of Nursing.
 Fees will apply.